JonatanColussi/cbh-test/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+### Refactor explain
+Firstly I changed the files to TS and imported my default configs (eslint, prettier and tsconfig) and configure ts-jest preset for run TS tests.

+1. I created a separate function to do the hashing, to be reused twice
+2. I used the Nullish coalescing operator, to replace the first chained if/else block
+3. I used the Ternary operator to replace the second chained if/else block